stephanlamoureux/v1/README.md

 ## Welcome To My Portfolio Site!

-### I use this as a playground to learn new technologies and showcase my work.
+<p>I use this as a playground to learn new technologies and showcase my work.</p>

 <div>
   <h3 class="about-header">Tech Used</h3>